-Our Executive Leadership team has established a COVID-19 Command Team that meets once each week to update contingency plans, as necessary, and address the challenges related to maintaining operations in this evolving economic environment.
+Our Executive Leadership team has established a COVID-19 Command Team that meets as necessary to update contingency plans and address the challenges related to maintaining operations in this evolving economic environment.
 The Company's primary focus has been the health and safety of its employees.
-The Company has implemented new paid leave policies and additional sanitary and safety measures to mitigate the risk of infection to employees.
+The Company has implemented paid leave policies and additional sanitary and safety measures to mitigate the risk of infection to employees.
 On vessels and job sites, the Company has instituted fewer employee shift changes and increased sanitary measures.
 The Company is now 100% fully vaccinated against COVID-19, with few accommodations.
-Direct COVID-19 related costs were approximately \$1,000 for the first quarter of 2022 compared to approximately \$4,300 in the first quarter of 2021.
+Direct COVID-19 related costs were approximately \$0.1 million for the second quarter of 2022 compared to approximately \$3.0 million in the second quarter of 2021.

-In mid-2021, the Company's corporate employees began transitioning from a remote working environment to working in person with a hybrid working environment.
+In mid-2022, the Company's corporate employees began transitioning from a hybrid working environment to mostly working in person.
 The Company is following the protocols published by the U.S. Centers for Disease Control and Prevention, the World Health Organization and state and local governments.
 As the Company's employees, customers and communities are facing significant challenges, the Company cannot predict how COVID-19 will evolve or the impact it, or actions taken to contain it, will have on future results.
 Due to the uncertainty that surrounds this virus, the Company will be continually evaluating safety and operational contingency plans and the potential future impact that this evolving environment has on the Company's business, financial condition and results of operations.

 The Company plans to participate in the offshore wind market and in November 2021, the Company entered into a \$197 million contract with Philly Shipyard Inc. to build the first U.S. flagged Jones Act compliant, inclined fall-pipe vessel for subsea rock installation for wind turbine foundations with expected delivery of the vessel in the second half of 2024.
 This vessel represents a significant and critical advancement in building the U.S. logistics infrastructure to support the future of the new U.S. offshore wind industry.
-The Company has begun bidding on select projects in the offshore wind market and was recently awarded its first contract.
+The Company has begun bidding on select projects in the offshore wind market and on July 14, 2022, the Company, in consortium with Van Oord, entered into its first contract with Empire Offshore Wind, a joint venture between Equinor and BP, to perform subsea rock installation work for the Empire I and Empire II offshore wind farms in New York.
+These wind farms are expected to provide over 2 Gigawatts ("GW") of renewable energy to the state of New York; enough renewable energy to power more than one million households in New York.

 The current Presidential Administration has pushed to accelerate renewable energy developments and has set a target to install 30GW of offshore wind energy generation capacity by 2030 on the U.S. East Coast.
 In March 2021, the White House announced new initiatives that will advance the administration's goals to expand the nation's offshore wind energy capacity in the coming decade by opening new areas of development, improving environmental permitting and increasing public financing for projects.
-In addition, in January 2022, the administration announced plans to auction more than 480,000 acres in the New York Bight for six new offshore wind energy leases, the administration's first wind sale and the largest lease area ever offered, with potential build-out capacity of up to 7GW.
+In addition, in February 2022, the Bureau of Ocean Energy Management (the "BOEM") auctioned more than 480,000 acres in the New York Bight area for six new offshore wind energy leases, which brought in \$4.4 billion resulting in the most significant wind lease sale in the United States to date.
 Additionally, in 2021, the U.S. Senate passed the \$1.2 trillion infrastructure bill where the Corps will be granted \$11.6 billion in funding to improve the nation's resilience to the effects of climate change.